facebook/react-native/docs/Performance.md

 Caveats:

-- LayoutAnimation only works for fire-and-forget animations ("static" animations) -- if it must be be interruptible, you will need to use `Animated`.
+- LayoutAnimation only works for fire-and-forget animations ("static" animations) -- if it must be interruptible, you will need to use `Animated`.

 ### Moving a view on the screen (scrolling, translating, rotating) drops UI thread FPS